Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 - Do we need early drop-off or late pickup options?

-- Is language immersion (Spanish, Mandarin, etc.) or another unique program feature important to us?
+- Is language immersion (Spanish, Mandarin, etc.) or another unique program feature (such as a forest school) important to us?

-- What kind of educational philosophy resonates with us? (e.g., Montessori, Reggio Emilia, academic, or play-based?)
+- What kind of educational philosophy resonates with us or do we not have a preference? (e.g., Montessori, Reggio Emilia, academic, or play-based?)

 - How far are we willing to commute?
 Do we want a school walking or driving distance?